-The results of this experiment are depicted in Figure 12.
-Analyzing the results, we conclude that Hybrid Service Unified Schema XML API standard operations performed well for increasing message sizes.
-(The standard deviation values ranged between 1.6 and 2.4 milliseconds.)
+The results of this experiment are depicted in Figure 18 and Figure 19 and listed in Table 10 and Table 11.
+Analyzing the results depicted in Figure 18, we concluded that Hybrid Service Unified Schema XML API standard operations performed well for increasing message sizes.
 By comparing the performance values from an Echo Service and Hybrid Service, we observe that pure server processing time is negligible and remains the same as the size of the messages increases.
-We also conclude that Hybrid Service Unified Schema XML API standard operations performed well under increasing message rates.
+Analyzing the results depicted in Figure 19, we conclude that Hybrid Service Unified Schema XML API standard operations performed well under increasing message rates.
 For inquiry request messages, we observe a threshold value after which the system performance starts decreasing due to high message rate.
-This threshold is mainly due to the limitations of the Web Service container, as we observe the similar threshold when we test the system with an echo service that returns the input parameter passed to it with no message processing applied.
+This threshold is mainly due to the limitations of Web Service container, as we observe the similar threshold when we test the system with an echo service that returns the input parameter passed to it with no message processing is applied.
 For publish request messages, we observe another threshold value where the system performance starts dropping down.
-The reason for this is the following: As the publish message-rate is increased, the number of updated or newly written metadata in the Tuple Pool is also increased.
-In turn, the action that writes the larger number of updates into the default local information service back-end affects the system performance and causes higher fluctuations in the response times for increasing number of simultaneous publish requests.
+The reason for this is the following.
+As the publish message-rate is increased, the number of updated/newly written metadata in the Tuple Pool is also increased.
+In turn, the action that writes and transformes the larger number of updates into the default local information service back-end affects the system performance and causes higher fluctuations in the response times for increasing number of simultaneous publish requests.

-7. Conclusion and Future Research Directions
+7 Conclusion and Future Research Directions

-We introduced a novel architecture for a Hybrid Grid Information Service (Hybrid Service) that supports handling and discovery of not only quasi-static, stateless metadata, but also session related metadata.
+We introduced a novel architecture for a Hybrid Grid Information Service (Hybrid Service) supporting handling and discovery of not only quasi-static, stateless metadata, but also session related metadata.
 The Hybrid Service is an add-on architecture that runs one layer above existing information service implementations.
-It provides unification, federation, and interoperability of Grid Information Services.

-To achieve unification, the Hybrid Service is designed as a generic system with front and backend abstraction layers supporting one-to-many local information systems and their communication protocols.
-To achieve federation, the Hybrid Service is designed to support an information integration technique in which metadata from several heterogeneous sources are transferred into a global schema and queried with a uniform query interface.
-To manage both quasi-static and dynamic metadata and to provide interoperability with wide-range of Web Service applications, the Hybrid Service is integrated with two local information services: WS-Context XML Metadata Service and Extended UDDI XML Metadata Service.
+It provides unification, federation and interoperability of Grid Information Services.
+To achieve unification, the Hybrid Service is designed as a generic system with front and back-end abstraction layers supporting one-to-many local information systems and their communication protocols.
+To achieve federation, the Hybrid Service is designed to support information integration technique in which metadata from several heterogeneous sources are transferred into a global schema and queried with a uniform query interface.
+To manage both quasi-static and dynamic metadata and provide interoperability with wide-range of Web Service applications, the Hybrid Service is integrated with two local information services: WS-Context XML Metadata Service and Extended UDDI XML Metadata Service.
 The WS-Context Service is implemented based on WS-Context Specification to manage dynamic, session related metadata.
 It is an implementation of the Context Manager component of the WS-Context Specification.
 The Extended UDDI Service is implemented based on an extended version of the UDDI Specification to manage semi-static, stateless metadata.

 We performed a set of experiments to evaluate the performance and scalability of the Hybrid Service to understand whether it can achieve information federation with acceptable costs.
-This evaluation pointed out the following results.
-First, the Hybrid Service achieves information federation with negligible processing overheads for accessing/storing metadata.
-Second, the Hybrid Service achieves noticeable performance improvements in standard operations by employing in-memory storage while preserving persistency of information.
-Third, the Hybrid Service scales to high message rates and message sizes while supporting information integration where metadata comes from heterogeneous data-systems.
+This evaluation study pointed out the following results.
+Firstly, it pointed that the Hybrid Service achieves information federation with negligible processing overheads for accessing/storing metadata.
+Secondly, it indicated that the Hybrid Service achieves noticeable performance improvements in standard operations by employing an in-memory storage while preserving persistency of information.
+Thirdly, it pointed that the Hybrid Service scales to high message rates and message sizes while supporting information integration where metadata comes from heterogeneous data-systems.